Sanjana001/samples/Nature/README.md

-This folder represents a webpage which tells you the benefits of exploring nature, how nature teaches us a lot of useful lessons for life.
+This folder represents a webpage which tells the importance of nature, its exploration and how it teaches us a lot of useful lessons for life.